itbdelaboprogramming/IoT-Gateway/archive/simhat_code_beta4/README.txt

 2) Follow the instructions on the terminal.
 3) Close terminal when it is done.

-After this, the RaspberryPi will automatically use SIM Card to access the internet when when Wi-Fi is not available.
+After this, the RaspberryPi will automatically use SIM Card to access the internet when when WI-Fi is not available.

 *Notes:
 If the RaspberryPi does not complete its boot-up after the SIM Hat (hardware) module is installed,